 While it may feel wonderful to have feelings of strong holiness and love for God and others while worshipping at church, there is no actual relationship with God unless one is living by principle.

 And really this is what separates Christianity from false religions.
-Christianity is the true religion, because it’s the one built around true principles of love, goodness, justice, mercy.
+Christianity is the true religion, because it’s the one built around the true principles of love, goodness, justice, mercy, and truth in all its forms.
 The others are founded on false principles of selfishness, inclination, passion, possessing no real truth and no real virtue.

-And the whole point to what our lives in this world are for, is for us to learn how to have a faith and walk with God that is based on principle.
+And the whole point to what our lives in this world are for, is that this world is a training ground where God transforms our character and teaches us to live according to His truth and for His glory.
+We learn how to have a faith and relationship with God that is based on principle.
 Because in heaven, while we will see our Father face-to-face, we will be living by every word that proceeds from the mouth of God, in a state of perfect faith, obedience, and trust in God.
 Yes even with powerful holy emotions and feelings, we won’t be living by those feelings.
 We will have formed a relationship built on the principles and truths found in God’s Word.

 Only such a relationship is a true relationship with God.

-We ended the last chapter discussing the Fall of man, and how it was the fall that brought mental dysfunction into the world, illnesses like schizophrenia, bipolar disorder, etc.
+We ended the last chapter discussing the Fall of man, and how it was the fall that brought mental dysfunction into the world, conditions like schizophrenia, bipolar disorder, etc.

 Now let’s pick back up and look at the role of Christ in our redemption, and how the roles of the two Adams show us the difference between nature and character.